 - Sodium Hydroxide

 According to the EPA, health effects from indoor air pollutants may be experienced soon after exposure or, possibly, years later – further lingering and increasing our risks.
-How can we reduce these toxic substances in our homes?
-I’m glad you asked!
-Here are a few of my fav product swaps to get started!

 3. Branch Basics